secretstartups/handbook/content/handbook/security/threat-management/red-team/_index.md

 We maintain [public issue templates](https://gitlab.com/gitlab-com/gl-security/threatmanagement/redteam/redteam-public/red-team-issue-templates) for planning, executing, and reporting on Red Team operations.
 At the start of an operation, we open a new epic and use these templates to create issues corresponding to each stage of work.

 By using these templates, everyone on the team knows where we are at and what comes next.
-This helps us to operate asynchornously and to iterate on our processes based on how well the templates work.
+This helps us to operate asynchronously and to iterate on our processes based on how well the templates work.

 ### Red Team Report Delivery